 Ultrasound is a useful imaging modality for initial evaluation and distinguishing between the two entities.
 MRI may be used for problem-solving on occasion.

-Priapism is a prolonged erection, not related to sexual stimulation, typically lasting >4 hours.
+Priapism is a prolonged erection, after or not related to sexual stimulation, lasting >4 hours.

 Pain is more typically associated with the increased pressure and possible tissue ischemia of ischemic low-flow priapism, than with non-ischemic high-flow priapism